csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 {% endhighlight %}

 First, let's consider *Pure*.
 Since in native Javascript at least, we don't have the option of creating algebraic data types, we can implement a *type()* function to be able to query the variant we are working with.
-The canonical functions, *map()* and *flatmap()* operate exactly as one would expect.
-In the case of *flatmap()*, the flatmapped function g will take care of wrapping the result into a new free monad, so we don't need to do this explictly as in the case of *map()*. *toString()* will be useful for printing the Pure object to the console, and *run()* will be necessary if we want to get back the value *x* that is stored inside the Pure object.
+The canonical functions, *map()* and *flatMap()* operate exactly as one would expect.
+In the case of *flatMap()*, the flatmapped function g will take care of wrapping the result into a new free monad, so we don't need to do this explictly as in the case of *map()*. *toString()* will be useful for printing the Pure object to the console, and *run()* will be necessary if we want to get back the value *x* that is stored inside the Pure object.

 The case of *Suspend* is less trivial.
-Remember, in this case, we are working not only with some data *x* (whatever that may be), but also with some transformations we already want to carry out (represented by *f*).
+Remember, in this case, we are working not only with some data *x* (whatever that may be), but also with some transformations we already want to carry out on *x* (represented by *f*).
 So, if we wanted to *run()* the Suspend object, we would have to call *f(x)*.
 If we wanted to map or flatmap a second function, *g*, onto the Suspend object, the way to go would be to return a new Suspend object that still encapsulates the same data, along with a new transformation that somehow represents a composition of the original transformation and the second transformation, *g*.
 But recall that in the case of *map()*, we do not expect *g* to wrap its result into the same structure that is returned by the original *f*, therefore, we need to map *g* onto *f(x)*.
 By contrast, in the case of *flatMap()*, we can flatmap *g* onto the output of *f* and be sure that we will obtain an analogous type.

-Note that the above implementation entails that function *f* itself will have to return a monad that has both a *map()* and a *flatMap()* operation, otherwise the chain of computations will break down.
-To make sure that we can always do this, let's create a basic monadic wrapper that can encapsulate any basic value as follows:
+Of course, in both cases, we would have to make sure that *f(x)* will return a type that has a *map(g)* or *flatmap(g)* function, respectively, and that the type of *g* conforms to either of those functions; othrewise the chain of computations would break down.
+To help guarantee this, for the purposes of our later examples, let's create a basic monadic wrapper that can encapsulate any basic value as follows:

 {% highlight javascript %}
 const Id = x =>